aRustyDev/infosec-sample-scenarios/labs/lab-01/01-nmap-scanning.md

     * This option tells Nmap not to do a port scan after host discovery, and only print out the available hosts that responded to the host discovery probes.
     * Nmap continues to perform requested functions as if each target IP is active.
     * This means that if it is combined with A/sV/sS/sN etc it will continue to attempt the full scan w/o checking if the host is alive.
 This can help to identify services that are "hidden".
-- -PS : tcp syn
-    * Will send a TCP SYN packet to the top 1000 ports on each host, then close the connection with a RST packet.
-    * If the host responds with a SYN/ACK it will respond with an ACK
-    * This can be used to test the functionality of a host and its network connections
-- -PA : tcp ack
-    * This is supposed to set the ACK flag instead, but is being buggy.
-    * This would normally be used to test for statefulness of a firewall.
-If a firewall is stateful, it would not let random TCP ACKs through, but a stateless would.
-        - This can be useful if an attacker wants to interact with machines that are behind a firewall

 ## Port Scanning
 - -sS: TCP SYN